drorm/vmpilot/README.md

 ## Overview

-VMPilot is an Open WebUI Pipeline that provides command execution capabilities in a VM.
-It lets the AI/LLM pilot, run commands, in your virtual machine.
-You tell it what to do and it attempts to perform the task which typically involves running multiple commands in the terminal.
-Since it is an Open WebUI Pipeline, it benefits from the very rich UI and ecosystem of Open WebUI.
+VMPilot is an AI-driven system operations assistant that provides command execution capabilities in virtual machines through CLI and API interfaces.
+It enables users to delegate terminal tasks to an AI/LLM pilot powered by Claude 3.5 Sonnet, which can execute multiple commands to accomplish requested operations.
+The system features real-time response streaming, comprehensive error handling, and robust security measures, while offering both command-line and API access methods.

+It is available as an Open WebUI Pipeline, or a cli.

+It is derived from [Claude Computer Use](https://docs.anthropic.com/en/docs/build-with-claude/computer-use) and [OpenWebUI Pipelines](https://docs.anthropic.com/en/docs/build-with-claude/openwebui-pipelines).

 ## Dependencies